 Databanks have been utilized previously over the years to assist in obtaining childhood vaccination records, etc. So a databank solution is not a new concept, but could be an innovative concept to utilize in a manner to serve the population as well as the industries that are servicing them, including research institutes.
 The cloud databank could be utilized by the whole medical industry with utilizing today’s available technology coupled with today’s Information Security protocols.

+Best regards,

+Lisa J. McKeen

+HIPAA Privacy and Security Officer, eMedNY

+c/o GDIT/eMedNY

+150 Broadway-Suite#450 W

+Menands, NY 12204

+Lisa.McKeen@gdit.com